slosar/mementomori/README.md

 # Memento mori

-This script will remind you the number of days passed since your birth and the number of day to a nominal death.
+This script will remind you the number of days passed since your birth and the number of days to a nominal death.

 ## Usage